Child & Adolescent Therapy in Southwest Florida

 Working with children and adolescents requires a different approach than adult therapy.
 At Florida Coast Counseling, our therapists in Naples, Estero, and Fort Myers are experienced in adapting evidence-based methods to meet young clients where they are developmentally, emotionally, and socially.

 Play Therapy is a cornerstone of our work with younger children.
+Learn more in our guide on what play therapy is and how it helps.
 Because children naturally communicate through play, this approach uses games, art, sand trays, and imaginative activities to help them express feelings, process experiences, and develop problem-solving skills -- all without requiring them to sit still and talk like an adult.
 For older children and adolescents, Cognitive Behavioral Therapy (CBT) adapted for younger populations helps them recognize unhelpful thought patterns, understand the connection between their thoughts and feelings, and build practical coping strategies they can use in school, with friends, and at home.
+Research has shown that CBT is particularly effective for anxious youth, producing significant and lasting improvements in anxiety symptoms (Kendall et al., 2010, Journal of Consulting and Clinical Psychology).

 Many of our therapists also incorporate creative modalities such as storytelling, metaphor, role-play, and art-based interventions that engage young people in the therapeutic process in ways that feel natural rather than clinical.
 For teens dealing with intense emotions, Dialectical Behavior Therapy (DBT) skills can help with emotional regulation, distress tolerance, and interpersonal effectiveness.
 When family dynamics are part of the picture, we may integrate family therapy techniques to improve communication, strengthen relationships, and ensure that the progress your child makes in sessions is supported at home.
+A comprehensive review of evidence-based treatments for children and adolescents confirmed that the strongest support exists for CBT, behavioral parent training, and family-based interventions (Silverman & Hinshaw, 2008, Journal of Clinical Child & Adolescent Psychology).
 Every treatment plan is individualized because no two children are alike -- and neither are their struggles.

 What to Expect in Sessions